Sourdface/sdgen/README.md

 You must have access to a running instance of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (or compatible API server).
 You can either run this locally or use an online service; specify the url using `--api-url`, `-u`, or the variable `SD_API_URL`.

+Note that you cannot currently set the checkpoint from the command line.
+(This is planned.)
+The checkpoint will be the last one loaded by Stable Diffusion WebUI.

 ### Base Command

 ```txt